github/kube-service-exporter/README.md

 ## Getting help

-If you have a problem or suggestion, please [open an issue](https://github.com/github/octodns/issues/new) in this repository, and we will do our best to help.
+If you have a problem or suggestion, please [open an issue](https://github.com/github/kube-service-exporter/issues/new) in this repository, and we will do our best to help.
 Please note that this project adheres to the [Contributor Covenant Code of Conduct](/CODE_OF_CONDUCT.md).

 ## License

-OctoDNS is licensed under the [Apache 2.0 license](LICENSE).
+kube-service-exporter is licensed under the [Apache 2.0 license](LICENSE).

 ## Authors